 Jake treks to Los Angeles and finds he can’t trust the oddball Andy, so he uses the private detective’s files to hunt himself for his daughter and poses as a porn film producer casting a new flick.
 Dad forms a sentimental alliance with heart-of-gold whore, a surrogate daughter, Niki (Season Hubley), and goes looking for his runaway daughter in the slimy porn underworld circuit meeting hustlers, whores, peep show operators, porn actors and other unsavory types.
 Scott is supposedly the typical white middle-class American square who is now forced to see things in his country he never knew about and starts acting all angry and shocked, as the conservative must also now look at himself in a different light in a country he no longer feels comfortable in.

-The film’s reality driven story goes south when based in L.A.’s and San Francisco’s world of porn and both the good performance by Scott and set-up storyline become damaged goods.
+The film’s reality driven story goes south when based in Los Angeles’s, San Diego’s and San Francisco’s world of porn and both the good performance by Scott and set-up storyline become damaged goods.
 Nevertheless the flawed film weighs in with a few good questions about fundamentalist beliefs such as predestination, faith, and sin and the disconnect over parental relationships with their self-hating children.
 There was a good family moral drama waiting to emerge that got buried in banality and cheap TV-like sensationalism that never hit home, in a well-crafted film that was nevertheless gripping even if it lost its way in trying to find its way.
 It never sticks to the ribs like Taxi Driver (1976), a hard-hitting film that was also penned by Schrader.

 REVIEWED ON 11/23/2009 GRADE: B-